 A taxpayer whose annual income is less than Rs.
 12 lakh per annum is allowed an additional deduction under Section 80CCG for investment in shares and mutual funds.
 This is known as ‘Rajiv Gandhi Equity Savings Scheme’.
 This deduction is only available to first time investors.

 - Tax Saving on Long-Term Capital Gains

-The amount received as long-term capital gain after selling long-term capital asset can be claimed as deduction if the amount is invested in any specific instruments.
+The amount received as long-term capital gain after selling long-term capital asset can be claimed as the deduction if the amount is invested in any specific instruments.

 - Tax Saving under Section 80G

 The donations made for the purpose of charity/social cause can be claimed as a deduction under Section 80G of the Income Tax Act.
 The amount that can be claimed for deduction under this section ranges from 50% to 100%.
 It should be noted that the donations made in kind are not allowed as deduction.
 Only the donations made in cash or by cheque are allowed as deduction.

 - Long-Term Capital Gains on the sale of Equity Shares

 The deduction is allowed on the amount which is gained after selling of equity shares.
 But these equity shares should have been held for a period of more than 1 year.
 If the shares are held for less than 1 year, then the tax is charged @ 15%.

 For any help on ITR Filing feel free to consult the tax experts at Taxraahi.
 You can file ITR yourself via our ITR software or get CA’s help on filing income tax return.
 You can also use the option of Business Return, Bulk Return or Revised Return Filing.